ndw/xjparse/README.md

 # Testing

+Running the following command:

+    java -cp xjparse.jar com.nwalsh.parsers.XJParse -f -S tests/schema/doc.xsd tests/sample.xml

-Running `ant test` will demonstrate the results.
+will demonstrate the results.
+If checked out the sources, you can run this command with `ant test`.

 # Xerces libraries

-For convenience, libraries from Xerces 2.11.0 are included in the `lib` directory;
-you can ignore those or replace them with any recent version of the Xerces instead.
+For convenience, several libraries are included in the `lib` directory; you can ignore those or replace them with corresponding, perhaps more recent, libraries if you wish.

+# Contact

+If you have questions or comments about `xjparse`, please visit
+<http://github.com/ndw/xjparse> for contact details or to report issues.